 How to complete an Estimate of Benefits Form

-An Estimate of Benefits Form should be submitted to the North Yorkshire Pension Fund (NYPF) when you wish to request a calculation of an employees benefits.
+An Estimate of Benefits Form should be submitted to the North Yorkshire Pension Fund (NYPF) when you wish to request a calculation of an employee’s benefits.
 A calculation would usually only be requested if the reason for retirement is redundancy/efficiency, flexible or where the employer wishes to waive some of the reductions or switch on the Rule of 85.
-Completed form should be provided at least 8 weeks before the member’s retirement date.
-If you have any questions on the completion of the Estimate of Benefits form please call 01609 536335 or email pensions@northyorks.gov.uk
+The completed form should be sent to the NYPF at least 8 weeks before the member’s retirement date.
+If you need any help with the form please call 01609 536335 or email pensions@northyorks.gov.uk.

 Important